Flags of Aceh: Other proposed flags

-After the backlash in May 16, 2016, Fakhrurrazi, Yudhistira Maulana, and Hamdani designed and propose a flag and coat of arms for the province of Aceh as a judicial review to the Supreme Court of Indonesia.
+After the backlash on May 16, 2016, Fakhrurrazi, Yudhistira Maulana, and Hamdani designed and proposed a flag and coat of arms for the province of Aceh as a judicial review to the Supreme Court of Indonesia.
 The flag is the Sword Standard but with a green field and a yellow crescent, star, and sword.
 Led by Yulius, this judicial review was rejected by the Supreme Court on February 14, 2017.